City of Brampton Logo

 • Contributions from reserves

 The City hears from the community through multiple channels and everything is taken into consideration when we plan for the future of Brampton.
 The City employs a continuous, holistic approach to community engagement that doesn’t begin and end with one survey or open house meeting.
-It is every day, all year round, and guided by Term of Council Priorities and aligned with the Brampton 2040 Vision.
+It is every day, all year round, and guided by our Corporate Strategic Plan.

 Through numerous community engagement efforts undertaken in the past, we heard from residents and businesses and received tens of thousands of responses on issues that matter to the community.